 Grammatical Patterns List and Descriptions

-In Search Tools, you’ll find the list of the most common grammatical patterns that we identify in our dictionary.
+In Search Tools, you’ll find the list of grammatical patterns that we identify in our dictionary.
 Clicking on a pattern name will take you to a list of the most common words that follow the pattern.

 Clicking on the provided link to further discussion of the pattern will take you to an explanation of the pattern, example sentences using the pattern, as well as the list of words that follow the pattern.